 - Abnormal changes have been found and may be HSIL

-When a Pap smear shows abnormal changes, further testing or follow-up is needed.
-The next step depends on the results of the Pap smear, your previous history of Pap smears, and risk factors you may have for cervical cancer.
+When a Pap test shows abnormal changes, further testing or follow-up is needed.
+The next step depends on the results of the Pap test, your previous history of Pap tests, and risk factors you may have for cervical cancer.